 Meet Dr. Azizzadeh

-Dr. Babak Azizzadeh is the founder and Director of The Facial Paralysis Institute.
+Dr. Babak Azizzadeh is the founder and Director of The Facial Paralysis Institute a well-known facial paralysis center.
 He is a facial plastic and reconstructive surgeon who treats individuals dealing with facial paralysis and Bell’s palsy.
 Dr. Azizzadeh is board-certified by the American Board of Facial Plastic & Reconstructive Surgery, along with the American Board of Otolaryngology-Head & Neck Surgery.

 At the Facial Paralysis Institute, our team wants to help facial paralysis patients in any way possible.
 To achieve our goal, we offer support with unwanted eye complications, facial movement reconstruction, restoration of a dynamic smile and improvement of facial aesthetics.
-Dr. Azizzadeh and his team of facial plastic surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head and neck surgeons, ophthalmologists and physical therapists also work closely with patients and use a systematic approach to deliver the best support possible.
+At the facial paralysis center, Dr. Azizzadeh and his team of facial reanimation surgeons, otolaryngologists, neuro-otologists, neurosurgeons, head and neck surgeons, ophthalmologists and physical therapists also work closely with patients and use a systematic approach to deliver the best support possible.

 The Facial Paralysis & Bell’s Palsy Foundation was founded in 2009, with the goal to provide support, encouragement, and resources to individuals and families dealing with facial paralysis and Bell’s Palsy.
-We are also dedicated to raising awareness of facial paralysis concerns within the medical community, and in society at large.
+We, as a facial paralysis center, are also dedicated to raising awareness of facial paralysis concerns within the medical community, and in society at large.

 What is a smile?

 Babak Azizzadeh, MD, FACS, and his team at the Facial Paralysis Institute strive to provide all patients suffering from facial paralysis and Bell’s palsy with the most cutting-edge surgical techniques to help them regain their smiles.
-An important factor to consider when pursuing any medical procedure is the cost of the treatment and whether or not it is covered by insurance.
+An important factor to consider when pursuing any medical procedure is the cost of the treatment at facial paralysis center and whether or not it is covered by insurance.
 Although facial paralysis is a medical condition, many insurance companies do not cover essential facial Reanimation procedures.

-Dr. Azizzadeh often answers patient question on RealSelf.com.
+Dr. Azizzadeh, a trusted reconstructive and facial reanimation surgeon, often answers patient question on RealSelf.com.
 Below are some of his responses.